SaaS Marketing Agencies: How to Choose One That Builds Pipeline in 2026

 • Webflow design and SEO migrations under one roof

-Kalungi, founded in 2018 and based in Seattle, runs a fractional-CMO and full-team model built on the T2D3 SaaS growth framework.
+Kalungi, founded in 2018 and based in the Seattle area, runs a fractional-CMO and full-team model built on the T2D3 SaaS growth framework.
 Rather than executing a single channel, it stands up an outsourced marketing department: ICP and positioning work, demand generation, paid media, content, and marketing automation, aimed at companies that need to move from founder-led marketing to a repeatable engine.
-The agency publishes detailed case studies describing engagements that took clients from early marketing to structured pipeline growth.
-Minimum engagements start around $25,000/month, reflecting the full-team scope.
+The agency now packages that three ways, from a fully outsourced team to a leaner embedded model to a self-run playbook license, and publishes detailed case studies describing engagements that took clients from early marketing to structured pipeline growth.

 Key features: